 Running an online business has many benefits, especially in regard to your access to data.
 You can easily track eCommerce KPIs like conversion rates, site visits, abandoned cart rates, and more.
 However, these numbers are meaningless if you don't establish goals and routinely measure your business against them.
 That's unfortunately one of the biggest dropshipping beginner mistakes.
 Stay on top of data and use it to inform your actions, and you have a much better chance of increasing sales and growing your revenue.
 You should also ask your customer service for dropshipping team to track satisfaction metrics as that's an oft-overlooked area.

 Try Drop Surfing

 Drop surfing is a unique form of dropshipping where you don't always get your products from the same suppliers.
 Instead, you can use a wholesale directory to find vendors that offer the same wholesale products to sell for cheaper.
 You then turn around and sell these products at the same price as your competition.
 This way you maximize your margins without having to increase your prices.

 Remember, with drop surfing you won't have the same suppliers for every product, so you'll need to make sure you're flexible.
 Not all vendors can provide you with the same amount of products and many have minimum order quantities (MOQ).
 So, do your research and make sure you can quickly and easily add and remove products from your site to avoid issues with backorder.
 You need to know how to find dropshipping suppliers that are reliable.

 How Much Can You Make Dropshipping?

-Successful dropshippers can make up to $100,000 in their first year of operations.
-This relies heavily on their ability to market their storefront and the size and competitiveness of the niche they serve.
+Successful dropshippers can make a dropshipping salary of up to $100,000 in their first year of operations.
+This dropshipping salary relies heavily on their ability to market their storefront and the size and competitiveness of the niche they serve.
 Since no money is tied up in inventory, safety stock, or warehousing, profits are maximized.

 There are two main types of dropshipping businesses that offer different returns: low ticket dropshipping and high-ticket dropshipping.